Gum Disease FAQs Plano, TX

 Can gum disease cause overall health issues?

-Yes, gum disease can lead to many overall health issues including heart disease, tooth loss, digestive issues, and respiratory problems.
+Yes, gum disease can lead to many overall health issues, including heart disease, tooth loss, digestive issues, and respiratory problems.
 It also puts patients at risk for diabetes, pregnancy complications, heart attacks, and heart failure.

 periodontitis progression in plano, texas